rlkingston/IPA/README.md

 # Reference

-Version 1 of the program effectively automates the procedures described in:
+Version 1.1 of the program effectively automates the procedures described in:

 Kingston, R.L. and Millane R.P.
 (2022) **A general method for directly phasing diffraction data from high–solvent content protein crystals.** IUCrJ, 9, https://doi.org/10.1107/S2052252522006996

+Version 1.2 of the program (to be released Nov 2024) has many additional features, some of which are described in

+Barnett, M.J., Millane R.P. and Kingston, R.L. **Analysis of crystallographic phase retrieval using iterative projection algorithms** Acta Cryst D, 80, https://doi.org/10.1107/S2059798324009902

 # Contact

 Address correspondence to: r.l.kingston@auckland.ac.nz

-Report issues to michael.barnett@auckland.ac.nz or r.l.kingston@auckland.ac.nz
+Report issues to r.l.kingston@auckland.ac.nz